 The catch: Grace periods are only guaranteed to last as long as you continue paying your monthly balances in full.
 If you only pay part of a balance one month (for example, by paying just the minimum amount due), your lender may cancel your grace period and any new purchases you make after that will start to immediately accrue interest.

-Lenders are required under the Credit CARD Act to set your due date at least 21 days after they’ve sent your last bill.
+Your credit card issuer is required under the Credit CARD Act to set your due date at least 21 days after it sent your last bill.
 So, if your credit card has a grace period, you’ll be given a minimum of three weeks from your last payment to carry a balance before you’re charged interest.

-Many lenders offer even longer grace periods, giving you the ability to stretch your loan by a few more days.
+Many lenders offer even longer grace periods, allowing you to stretch your “loan” by a few more days without hitting a finance charge.

 Discover, for example, typically gives cardholders 25 days to carry an interest-free balance (23 days for billing periods that start in February).
-So do Bank of America, Wells Fargo, American Express and Capital One.
-Barclaycard and Citi give cardholders at least 23 days.
+Bank of America, Wells Fargo, American Express and Capital One also have 25-day billing cycles.
+On the other hand, Barclaycard and Citi give cardholders at least 23 days.

 Depending on when you make a purchase, you may have even longer to hold onto your cash before you need to pay it off.
 That’s because of a quirk in the credit card billing cycle: a purchase you make one month may not actually be due until the next month’s statement.